 Associate Dean for Marquand Chapel and Associate Professor (Adjunct) of Theology and Literature

-Maggi E. Dawn Associate Dean of Marquand Chapel and Associate Professor (Adjunct) of Theology and Literature.
-Originally from England, Professor Dawn came to Yale in 2011 after teaching and serving as chaplain at the University of Cambridge for a number of years.
-She teaches performative theology, theology and literature, and liturgical studies.
-She is the author of four books: Like the Wideness of the Sea: Women Bishops and the Church of England (Darton, Longman & Todd, 2013), The Accidental Pilgrim: Modern Journeys on Ancient Pathways (Hodder and Stoughton, 2011), The Writing on the Wall: High Art, Popular Culture and the Bible (Hodder and Stoughton, 2010), Giving it Up: Daily Bible Readings from Ash Wednesday to Easter Day (Oxford: BRF, 2009), and Beginnings and Endings (and What Happens in Between): Daily Bible Readings from Advent to Epiphany (Oxford: BRF, 2007).
-In addition to publishing articles and essays in journals and periodicals, she has contributed chapters to four collections of essays: An Acceptable Sacrifice?: Homosexuality and the Church (ed.
-Dormor and Morris, SPCK 2007), Anglicanism: The Answer to Modernity (eds.
-Dormor, McDonald, and Caddick, Continuum, 2003), The Rite Stuff: Ritual in Contemporary Christian Worship and Mission (ed.
-P. Ward, BRF, 2004), and Post-Evangelical Debate (Dawn et al., SPCK 1997.
-She is the composer of contemporary songs and hymns, published variously by EMI (Kingsway) and Big Jungle Music.
-Professor Dawn is an ordained priest in the Church of England, an accredited pastoral supervisor with APSE (Association of Pastoral Supervisors & Educators), a writer member of PRS for Music, and a member of the Society for the Study of Theology (UK).
-She serves on the Advisory Board for the Royal School of Church Music and is a senior member of King’s College and Robinson College in the University of Cambridge, where she was formerly chaplain and fellow.
+Originally from England, Professor Dawn came to Yale in 2011.
+Prior to that she served as a chaplain and taught theology at the University of Cambridge (UK) for a number of years, after an earlier career in music.
+She teaches courses on Performative Theology, and Theology and poetics in the writings of Samuel Taylor Coleridge.
+She is the author of five books: Like the Wideness of the Sea: Women, Bishops and the Church of England (DLT, 2013), The Accidental Pilgrim: Modern Journeys on Ancient Pathways (Hodder and Stoughton, 2011), The Writing on the Wall: High Art, Popular Culture and the Bible (Hodder and Stoughton, 2010), Giving it Up: Daily Bible Readings from Ash Wednesday to Easter Day (Oxford: BRF, 2009), and Beginnings and Endings (and What Happens in Between): Daily Bible Readings from Advent to Epiphany (Oxford: BRF, 2007).
+In addition to articles and essays in various journals and periodicals, she has contributed chapters to four collections of essays: An Acceptable Sacrifice? - Homosexuality and the Church (ed.
+Dormor and Morris, SPCK 2007), Anglicanism: The Answer to Modernity (ed Dormor, McDonald, and Caddick, Continuum, 2003), The Rite Stuff: Ritual in Contemporary Christian Worship and Mission (ed.
+P. Ward, BRF, 2004), and Post-Evangelical Debate (Dawn et al., SPCK 1997).
+She is the composer of many contemporary songs and hymns, published by EMI (Kingsway Thankyou Music) and Big Jungle Music.
+Professor Dawn is an ordained priest in the Church of England, an accredited pastoral supervisor with APSE (Association of Pastoral Supervisors & Educators), an associate writer member of PRS for Music, and a member of the Society for the Study of Theology (UK).
+She serves on the advisory board for the Royal School of Church Music and is a senior member of King's College and Robinson College in the University of Cambridge, where she was Chaplain and Fellow.